bjbj1217/Beom/content/project/Landmark-Guided Segmentation/index.md

 The geometric properties of the delineated structures such as the annulus, sinotubular junction, and the sinus of Valsalva are all carefully considered in clinical procedures for treating valvular diseases.
 There are two main types structural valvular disease: **Regurgitation and Stenosis**.
 Figure 2 illustrates the structural mechanisms of the two types.
 Regurgitation (insufficiency) refers to a condition where the valve does not close completely, leading to a backward flow of blood.
-Stenosis is a condition where the opening of the valve narrows, hindering the heart's ability to pump blood effectively.
+Stenosis is a condition where the opening of the valve narrows typically as the aortic leaflet thickens and/or becomes calcified, hindering the heart's ability to pump blood effectively.
 The focus of this project and its motivation is aortic stenosis and its treatments.

 <div style="text-align: center;">